fastify/fastify-plugin/README.md

 2. Use this module

 #### Usage
-`fastify-plugin` can do two things for you:
+`fastify-plugin` can do three things for you:
 - Add the `skip-override` hidden property
 - Check the bare-minimum version of Fastify
+- Pass some custom meta to the plugin

 Example:
 ```js